 For the top overall checking accounts, we chose accounts that have no monthly service fees, no ATM fees, refunds for ATM fees from other banks, interest earned on your deposited balances and with strong mobile banking apps.
 While there is no all-inclusive account that contains every benefit, the accounts below are sure to provide value whether you want a high interest rate, unlimited ATM fee refunds or 24/7 live customer support.

 Cash management app Simple acts as a hybrid checking and savings account with a generous APY and no fees.
-It features unlimited transfers between your checking account and Protected Goals account, as well as high APYs ranging from 2.02% on balances under $10,000 to a whopping 2.15% on balances over $10,000.
+It features unlimited transfers between your checking account and Protected Goals account, as well as a decent APY of 1.00% on balances in your Protected Goals account.
 Simple also provides fee-free access to 40,000 ATMs – although it doesn’t rebate ATM fees you might incur from machines outside its vast network.
 With built-in budgeting tools integrated into its app, Simple is a strong contender for the best checking account for college grads.

 3. Discover Cashback Debit